impress-org/donation-block-for-stripe/readme.txt

 == Description ==

-Add a Stripe-powered donation form to your website in a few seconds with the WordPress Donation Form Block for Stripe by GiveWP.
+Add a Stripe donation form to your website in a few seconds with the WordPress Donation Form Block for Stripe by GiveWP.

 This "lite" version of GiveWP provides you with the style and functionality of a GiveWP form without all the setup.
 Start accepting Stripe donations immediately.
+[Learn more about how it works in our documentation](https://go.givewp.com/dfb-r-doc).

 Want more?
 Use the full GiveWP donation plugin which includes full-featured fundraising reports, a donor database, and unlimited donation forms.
 [Download GiveWP for free from our website](https://go.givewp.com/dfb-r-free).

 === ✨ Block Features ===

-This block provides Stripe-powered donation forms that work great on any device, built for WordPress' block editor.
+This block provides Stripe donation forms that work great on any device, built for WordPress' block editor.
 Once installed, the block is easily inserted into your WordPress website and is designed to be easily customized to fit your needs.

 Payments are facilitated using Stripe's new Payment Element – a simple, secure, and modern payment form.
 You can easily adjust the payment methods within your Stripe account's payment method settings.

+=== 💳 Why Use Stripe for Donations? ===

-=== 💳 18+ supported payment methods: ===
+* 18+ supported payment methods

-* Accept credit and debit card donations
+* Accept credit and debit card donations on your website
 * Supports payment wallets including Google Pay, and Apple Pay
 * Bank redirects, like iDEAL, EPS, Giropay and more.
 This helps improve conversion rates and reduce fraud with non-US consumers.
 * Donate now, Pay Later - Reach customers who want to pay in installments with Klarna and Afterpay.